sbcs-informatics/sbcs-informatics.github.io/2_0_advanced.md

 5. You can now log out and try the connection again to see if your keys work!

 ### Shortcuts
 Another convenience tip is to add shorthand names for your ssh logins.
-The address to the apocrita head node is quite long and arguably tedious to write.
-So, this being computer science, of course there is a setup that will allow you to simply type something like `ssh apocrita` on the commandline to connect.
+The address to the Apocrita head node is quite long and arguably tedious to write.
+So, this being computer science, of course there is a setup that will allow you to simply type something like `ssh apocrita` on the command line to connect.

 1. `cd ~/.ssh`
 2. Open or create the config file `nano config`